 |Name||Household Size||Location in 1830 Federal Census||Neighbors|

-|Fanney Bass||4||River Bridge||Jesse McCoy, Elizabeth McCoy, Allen B. Jones, Samuel Proctor (James P. Marchant was also living nearby and Fanny was later documented with a former slave named Caty Marchant in her household).|
+|Fanney Bass||4||River Bridge||Jesse McCoy, Elizabeth McCoy, Allen B. Jones, Samuel Proctor (James P. Marchant was also living nearby and Fanny was later documented with a formerly enslaved woman named Caty Marchant in her household.)|

 |Lovey Bass||3||River Bridge||Directly next to Fanny Bass—Jesse McCoy, Elizabeth McCoy, Allen B. Jones, Samuel Proctor|

 |Nancey Bass||4||Upper Woods||John Baker, William Culpepper, Willoughby Price, William Smith, Washington Brite, Grandy Sawyer, John Overton, James Beel|

 |Salley Bass||4||Basses Lake||Anne Lurry, Joseph G. Hughes, Mary Gray, Luke G. Lamb, Redding Brocket, William Taylor, Edmund J. Barco|

 |Thomas Bass||7||Basses Lake||Lydia and Polly Bass were likely living here—Luke McCoy, Joab Overton, Fanny Edney, John McPherson, Dolly Sawyer (Pharoah Sawyer’s Widow), Lovey Sawyer, Willis Ferral, John Sawyer|